Floer theory for the variation operator of an isolated singularity

 \subsection{Invariance}

-We check that the cohomology group $HF_\rho^*$ has two Hamiltonian invariance properties.
-They can be easily obtained from the invariances of usual Floer theories with a little more care.
-The first one ensures that it is independent of Hamiltonian perturbation data. \begin{prop} The cohomology group $HF_\rho^*$ is independent of the choice of Floer datum. \end{prop} \begin{proof} The statement amounts to showing that the following diagram commutes up to homotopy
+We verify that the cohomology group $HF_\rho^*$ has certain Hamiltonian invariance properties.
+The first one ensures that it is independent of Hamiltonian perturbation data. \begin{prop} The cohomology group $HF_\rho^*$ is independent of the choice of Floer data. \end{prop} \begin{proof} The statement amounts to showing that the following diagram commutes up to homotopy